inspektor-gadget/inspektor-gadget/docs/ig.md

   debug the containers of the cluster.
 - In some cases, you might have root SSH access to the Kubernetes nodes of a cluster, but not to the `kubeconfig`.
+- If you don't want to install `kubectl-gadget` on your machine, you can run `ig` in a Kubernetes pod and read the output directly.
 - If you are implementing an application that needs to get insights from the Kubernetes node, you could include the `ig` binary in your container image, and your app simply execs it.
 In such a case, it is suggested to use